 Toxic substances shall not be present in receiving waters, after mixing, in such quantities as to be toxic to human, animal, plant or aquatic life or to interfere with the normal propagation, growth and survival of the indigenous aquatic biota.
-Acute toxicity standards may not be exceeded outside the zone of initial dilution.
-Within the ZID acute toxicity standards may be exceeded but acute toxicity may not occur.
-Chronic toxicity and chronic numeric toxicity standards shall not be exceeded at, or beyond, the edge of the mixing zone.
-Permitting of all toxic substances shall be in accordance with the toxic implementation strategy found in the Continuing Planning Process.
-For non permit issues and as a guideline for evaluating toxic substances not listed in the following tables, the Department may consider No Observed Effect Concentrations (NOECs) or other literature values as appropriate.
+Acute toxicity standards may not be exceeded apply outside the zone of initial dilution (ZID).
+Within the ZID-zone of initial dilution acute toxicity standards may be exceeded but acute toxicity may not occur.
+Chronic toxicity and chronic numeric toxicity standards shall not be exceeded apply at, or beyond, the edge of the mixing zone.
+Permitting of all toxic substances shall be in accordance with the toxic implementation strategy found in the State of Arkansas Continuing Planning Process.
+For non-permit issues and as a guideline for evaluating toxic substances not listed in the following tables, the Department may consider No Observed Effect Concentrations (NOECs) or other literature values as appropriate.
 For the substances listed below, the following standards shall apply: